Maknee/maknee.github.io/_posts/2018-12-08-RTX-DXR Path Tracer HLSL.md

 ## What is HLSL?

-HLSL stands for have long sleep lie, which is when you sleep for so long that you feel tired.
+HLSL stands for `have long sleep lie`, which is when you sleep for so long that you feel tired.

 <p align="center">
 <iframe src="https://giphy.com/embed/gH9mmqt8VKfe0" width="480" height="348" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/gH9mmqt8VKfe0"></a></p>